greenerservices/version1/app/index.md

 * * *

-The Greener Service Principles are a set of guidelines for the design, delivery and operation of more environmentally sustainable government services.
+The Greener Service Principles are a set of guidelines for the design, delivery and operation of more environmentally sustainable services.

 These principles have been developed through an open and collaborative process involving colleagues from a wide range of disciplines across UK government and beyond.
 [Read more](#) on the process on the about page.